Sankt Gallen pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Sankt Gallen right now?

-On 25 June 2026, overall pollen levels in Sankt Gallen are high.
+On 16 July 2026, overall pollen levels in Sankt Gallen are moderate.
 Grass is the main contributor to airborne pollen, while cypress remain at lower levels

 Will pollen levels change in Sankt Gallen tomorrow?

-On 26 June 2026, pollen conditions in Sankt Gallen will be similar to today, with cypress at low levels, grass at high levels
+On 17 July 2026, pollen conditions in Sankt Gallen will be different from today, with grass continuing to decline

 Is pollen expected to decrease in Sankt Gallen this week?